sju-chem264-2019/hello-world-PatsyGriffin/README.md

 # hello-world
 Introduction to Github
 # Goal 1
-Become more familiar with writing code and using programs such as Github and Python
+Become more familiar with writing code
+# Goal 2
+Have more knowledge of the field of computational chemistry